Social Justice and Wellness

 Please note that these resources are not associated with Cal State East Bay Student Health and Counseling Services.
 SHCS does not endorse any particular provider or agency.

-Check the Undocumented Resources and Pioneers for HOPE pages on the Cal State East Bay website for a more extensive list.
+Check the Undocumented Resources and Student Wellbeing Services pages on the Cal State East Bay website for a more extensive list.

 My Undocumented Life - up-to-date information and resources for undocumented immigrants

-College Guide for Undocumented Students - guide to applying for and navigating college
+College Guide for DACA and Undocumented Students - guide to applying for and navigating college

 Supporting Undocumented Students to Pursue a College Education - Information about higher education for undocumented students, and links to scholarships and resources